EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 1. EOSIO CDT-compiled smart contract files.
     1. The WASM file
     2. The ABI file
-1. Testnent blockchain account with sufficient system resources.
-See the previous section of this guide **Buy and Stake System Resources** for information on staking and unstaking in the Testnent.
+1. Testnet blockchain account with sufficient system resources.
+See the previous section of this guide **Buy and Stake System Resources** for information on staking and unstaking in the Testnet.

 [[info | Info]]
 | For more information on how to build and compile smart contract source files, see the [Hello World Contract](../02_getting-started/03_smart-contract-development/01_hello-world.md) section on the *EOSIO Developers Portal*.